-The following summary of the principal Dominican tax matters is based on a review of the Código Tributario ("Tax Code") Law No. 11-92 enacted in 1992, as amended and its rules for application; and Law No. 48-10 dated March 18, 2010.
-This summary contains a description of the principal tax consequences in the Dominican Republic of the purchase, ownership and disposition of the new bonds, but it does not purport to be a comprehensive description of all tax consequences that may be relevant to a decision to purchase the new bonds.
+The following summary of the principal Dominican tax matters is based on a review of the Código Tributario (Tax Code) Law No. 11-92 enacted in 1992, as amended and its rules for application; and Law No. 48-10 dated March 18, 2010.
+This summary contains a description of the principal tax consequences in the Dominican Republic of the purchase, ownership and disposition of the bonds, but it does not purport to be a comprehensive description of all tax consequences that may be relevant to a decision to purchase the bonds.

-This summary is based upon the tax laws of the Dominican Republic as in effect on the date of this listing memorandum, which are subject to change.
-Prospective purchasers of the new bonds (including residents of the Dominican Republic, if any) should consult their own tax advisers as to the consequences of the purchase, ownership and disposition of the new bonds.
+This summary is based upon the tax laws of the Dominican Republic as in effect on the date of this offering memorandum, which are subject to change.
+Prospective purchasers of the bonds (including residents of the Dominican Republic, if any) should consult their own tax advisers as to the consequences of the purchase, ownership and disposition of the bonds.

-Pursuant to Article 7 of Law No. 48-10, principal and interest paid on the new bonds issued under this law are exempt from any type of taxes, rights, fees, charges or public contributions, governmental or municipal.
-Capital gains realized on the disposition by a foreign non-resident holder of the new bonds will not be subject to Dominican taxes, provided that such disposition occurs outside the Dominican Republic.
+Pursuant to Article 7 of Law No. 48-10, interest paid on the bonds issued under this law is exempt from the tax withholding established under Article 306 of the Tax Code as well any other kind of withholding, commission or charge.
+Payments of principal of the bonds to a foreign non-resident holder generally will not be subject to withholding tax or any other type of withholding in the Dominican Republic.
+Capital gains realized on the disposition by a foreign non-resident holder of the bonds will not be subject to Dominican taxes, provided that such disposition occurs outside the Dominican Republic.

-The foregoing tax treatment assumes that the new bonds will remain in the form of global bonds registered in the name of a nominee of DTC and will not be issued in definitive, certificated form.
+The foregoing tax treatment assumes that the bonds will remain in the form of global bonds registered in the name of a nominee of DTC and will not be issued in definitive, certificated form.

-A foreign non-resident holder of the new bonds generally will not be liable for estate, gift, inheritance or similar taxes with respect to such new bonds.
+A foreign non-resident holder of the bonds generally will not be liable for estate, gift, inheritance or similar taxes with respect to such bonds.